libpfasst/LibPFASST/docs/source/parameters.rst

   File input for user variables
   -----------------------------

-  The usual default input file is "probin.nml" wherein the namelist PARAMS (defined locally in probin.f90) can be specified.
+  The  default input file is "probin.nml" wherein the namelist PARAMS (defined locally in probin.f90) can be specified.
   Alternatively, a different input file can be specified on the command line by adding the file name directly after the executable.
 The